What does Snow White Syndrome meaning? Explore its psychology, emotional traits, and mental health connections.

 Sneezy

 Sneezy is a character in the story who sneezes again and again.
-His fear of illness is an example of hypochondriasis or anxiety disorder.
+His fear of illness is an example of anxiety disorder.
 Sneezy is worried about his health, even though he has no medical problems.

 Dopey